xiv3r/uz801-openwrt/readme.md

 - GRE Protocol Installed

 ### TODO:
+- Using default dts:
+  - SNAPSHOT (main) Working!
+  - 24.10 Not Working! (maybe remove patches)
+- Use Provided dtb (blue color)
-- Use built dtb from openstick-builder?
+- Extract dtb from boot.img
-  - use linux's dts?
 - ModemManager not showing Rx/Tx
 - `msm-firmware-loader`, to mount firmware instead of bundle to free up almost 40mb from rootfs.
   - For more info: [packages/msm-firmware-loader/readme.md](packages/msm-firmware-loader/readme.md)